CExA-project/ddc/paper/paper.md

     // Extracting a 1D view over Dim2 for each idx1
     for (ddc::DiscreteElement<Dim1> const idx1 : dom1) {
-        // The following would NOT compile if sum_over_dim2 si called
+        // The following would NOT compile if sum_over_dim2 was called
         // with a `DiscreteDomain<Dim1>`, ensuring type safety. std::cout << sum_over_dim2(my_array[idx1]) << '\n';
     }